 - The actuary's assumptions to calculate the capitalized value of amounts payable in respect of an individual should be best estimate assumptions unless there is a reason for biased assumptions.
 Except where the assumption is required by law, the actuary should report any such reason and the resulting bias. - The actuary should ensure that any assumptions selected by the client are plausible, taking account of applicable law, and that they do not conflict with prescribed assumptions. - In reporting, the actuary should identify which assumptions have been selected by the client.
-[Effective January 1, 2004] - Where there is insufficient data to support a particular assumption regarding a contingency incorporated in the model, the actuary may present results based on high and low estimates. - .05 Requirement by law is a satisfactory reason for using a biased assumption. - If facts needed to make an appropriate assumption are lacking, then the actuary may report values for a helpful range of described assumptions.
+[Effective January 1, 2004] - Where there is insufficient data to support a particular assumption regarding a contingency incorporated in the model, the actuary may present a range of results based on high and low estimates. - Requirement by law is a satisfactory reason for using a biased assumption. - .06 If facts necessary to an appropriate assumption are lacking, then the actuary may report values for a helpful range of described assumptions.